Geode/urbanmap-buildout/README.md

 You can create a link to our virtualenv without modifying Makefile
     "ln -s /srv/python273/bin/virtualenv /usr/local/bin/virtualenv-2.7"

-we initialize the buildout
-> make bootstrap

-We execute the buildout after each modification in the buildout.cfg file
+initialize and execute the buildout after each modification in the buildout.cfg file
-> make buildout
+> make
-OR
-> bin/buildout -Nv